 To perform a simulation including a fire, follow the installation instructions in Chapter 5 to configure WRF and set up the environment.
-For an idealized case, use to build WRF for one of the several supplied ideal examples.
+For an idealized case, use to build WRF for one of the supplied ideal examples.
 This will create the links wrf.exe and ideal.exe in the directory test/em_fire.
-The examples are in its subdirectories.
-The links wrf.exe and ideal.exe in the subdirectories point to the parent directory.
+The namelists are in its subdirectories.

 '''

-./compile em_fire
+./compile em fire

 '''

-To run the small idealized example, type
+To run the hill_simple idealized example, type

+'''

-''' cd test/em_fire
+cd test/em_fire

-cp examples/small/ .
+cp hill_simple/ .

 ./ideal.exe

 ./wrf.exe

 '''

-Other idealized examples supplied in the test/em_fire/examples directory are hill, nested, and fireflux.
+Another idealized example supplied in the test/em_fire directory is two_fires.
 Each directory contains all files needed to run the example, namely namelist.input, namelist.fire, and input_sounding.

-The file namelist.input contains an additional section &fire with parameters of the fire model and ignition coordinates.
-The file namelist.fire contains an additional namelist used to enter custom fuel properties.
+The file namelist.input contains an additional section &fire with parameters of the fire module and ignition coordinates.
+The file namelist.fire contains an additional namelist used (optionally) to enter custom fuel properties.